 Robertson is the NBA's alltime career leader in triple-double games, 181 to Magic Johnson's 138.
 They along with Jason Kidd are the only players to top 100.
 Wilt Chamberlain is fourth on the list with 78.

 Over his NBA career, The Big O accounted for almost as many points through assists (19,774) as he did through scoring (26,710).
 His career averages: 25.7 ppg, 9.5 apg, 7.5 rpg.
 His record of 9887 career assists stood for 17 years until broken by Magic Johnson and later by John Stockton.
-He led the league in assists six times, free throw percentage twice.
+He led the league in assists six times and free throw percentage twice.
 In 1967-68, he became the first player to lead the NBA in scoring average (29.2) and assists average (9.7) in the same season.

-You need to spend a lot of time on the floor to have a shot at a triple double, and, along with Bill Russell and Wilt Chamberlain from that era, The Big O was an iron man in terms of minutes played.
+To have a shot at a triple-double, you need to spend a lot of time on the floor -- and, along with Bill Russell and Wilt Chamberlain from that era, The Big O was an iron man in terms of minutes played.
 With the Royals, he averaged 43.9 minutes per game, and for his 14-year career, 42.1 minutes per game.
 In nine of those seasons, he played over 3000 minutes.